Testing with Codeception

 test<production method>.
 You can customize the code templates used for generating test method stubs on the Code tab of the File and Code Templates settings page.

 When the test is ready, you can navigate back to the production class by choosing Navigate | Go to Test Subject.
 For details, see Navigating between test and test subject.

 Run or debug Codeception tests

 Save an automatically generated default configuration

 Run or debug tests through a previously saved run/debug configuration

 In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
 Alternatively, choose from the main menu, then click and choose Codeception from the list.

-In the Run/Debug Configuration: Codeception dialog that opens, specify the scenarios to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.
+In the Run/Debug Configuration: Codeception dialog that opens, specify the scenarios to run, choose the PHP interpreter to use, and customize its behavior by specifying the options and arguments to be passed to the PHP executable.